tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 # Overview {#overview}

-This document defines two YANG modules for common TE types: "ietf-te-types" for TE generic types ({{te-yang-code}}) and "ietf-te-packet-types" for packet-specific types ({{pkt-yang-code}}).
+This document defines two YANG modules for common TE types: "ietf-te-types" for TE generic types and "ietf-te-packet-types" for packet-specific types.
 Other technology-specific TE types are outside the scope of this document.

 ## TE Types Module Contents